 As per the reports, Adblock Plus developer eyeo GmbH will use blockchain technology in its browser extension Trusted News.

-Trusted News has been initiated in beta and as of now is only accessible on Chrome.
-The company Eyeo’s project’s website claims that the browser add-on labels false news media whereas marks reliable sources and news.
-Once the extension is added to the browser, it shows a tiny window with a short description of the news sources using the labels “trustworthy”, “unknown”, “clickbait” or even “satire.”
+Eyeo initiated Trusted News in beta, and it is currently accessible only on Chrome.
+The company’s project website claims that the browser add-on labels false news media while marking reliable sources and news.
+Once users add the extension to their browser, it displays a small window with a short description of the news sources using labels like “trustworthy,” “unknown,” “clickbait,” or “satire.”

-Data is assembled from different sources to decide the ratings of the news, for example using PolitiFact, Snopes, Wikipedia and Zimdars’ List.
+The system assembles data from different sources, such as PolitiFact, Snopes, Wikipedia, and Zimdars’ List, to determine news ratings.
 The extension works with the MetaCert protocol, which exercises an anti-fraud URL registry to sustain the database for the project.
 As per the plans, the database will ultimately be migrated to the Ethereum blockchain.
 Eyeo also intends to issue MetaCert tokens to track rewards and to evade the risk of bad actors maneuvering or ruining data.

 Trusted News will also have an option in which users can give feedback on certain ratings, and even argue if they disagree with a certain categorization.
 Ben Williams, Eyeo’s director of ecosystems said: